USDAForestService/gdalraster/README.md

 #### Linux

-GDAL \>= 3.1.0 built with GEOS is required, but a more recent GDAL version is recommended, e.g., \>= 3.6.4.
+GDAL \>= 3.1.0 built with GEOS is required, but a more recent GDAL version is recommended (e.g., \>= 3.6.4).
 GDAL as of version 3.9 requires PROJ \>= 6.3.1, but a more recent version of PROJ is also recommended.
 PROJ requires sqlite3, and libxml2 is required for the imported R package **xml2**.

 On Ubuntu, recent versions of geospatial libraries can be installed from the [ubuntugis-unstable